scala/docs.scala-lang/tutorials/tour/basics.md

 ## Case Classes

-Scala has a special type of class called case class that's immutable and compared by value by default.
-You can define case classes with the `case class` keyword.
+Scala has a special type of class called a "case" class.
+By default, case classes are immutable and compared by value.
+You can define case classes with the `case class` keywords.

 ```
 case class Point(x: Int, y: Int)